iseesaw/iseesaw.github.io/_news/emnlp2023.md

 related_posts: false
 ---

-One first-author paper has accepted to EMNLP 2023 (see [CRaSh](https://github.com/TsinghuaC3I/CRaSh)).
+One first-author paper is accepted to EMNLP 2023 (see [CRaSh](https://github.com/TsinghuaC3I/CRaSh)).